kurzi2704/diamond-dev-tools/README.md

 npm run localnet-create-mnemonic
 ```

+## SSH setup

+The projects expects that you have SSH access to the servers where you want to deploy the testnetwork.
+The SSH Servers neet to be registered in the ssh config file on linux.
+you can have as many testservers as you want.
+the SSH servers need to be registered as the following naming scheme:
+hbbft1, hbbft2, ...

+# creating a localnet

+# deploying a remote net

+A remotenet can be deployed from a localnet.
+It is advised to deploy only fresh (never started) localnets.

+# deployment of a testnet on remote machines

 # diamond indexer
 Diamond indexer is a service that indexes the posdao contracts on a postgres db